yasinquluzada/holbertonschool-higher_level_programming/python-more_classes/README.md

-# Python - More Classes
+# Python - More Classes and Objects

-This directory contains tasks related to building Python classes, focusing on OOP concepts such as attributes, methods, special methods, and class attributes.
+This directory contains tasks for practicing Python classes, including the Rectangle class with custom string representations.